Madly Ambiguous A fill-in-the-blank game that teaches you about structural ambiguity

 Ajda Gokcen, Ethan Hill, and Michael White

-(with David King, Matt Metzger, and Kaleb White)
+(with David King, Matt Metzger, and Kaleb White) and funded through NSF Grant 1319318.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s)